AnalogFeelings/analogfeelings.github.io/README.md

 I do not accept pull requests for anything that involves new content, only fixes for existing content such as missing closing tags, typos, etc.

 # :balance_scale: License
 The website is licensed under the GPL version 3.0.
-Blog posts are also under that license unless stated otherwise.
+Credit me if you use my blog posts!

 > [!IMPORTANT]
 > Visual assets (logos, blog post images, etc.) are not open source.
 Ask for permission before using them.